OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ## Mobile AppSec Model

-The MASVS defines two strict *security verification levels (L1 and L2)*, as well a set of reverse engineering resiliency requirements (MASVS-R) that is "flexible", i.e. adaptable to an app-specific threat model.
+The MASVS defines two strict security verification levels (L1 and L2), as well a set of reverse engineering resiliency requirements (MASVS-R) that is flexible, i.e. adaptable to an app-specific threat model.
 MASVS-L1 and MASVS-L2 contain generic security requirements and are recommended for all mobile apps (L1) and apps that handle highly sensitive data (L2).
-MASVS-R covers additional software protection controls that can be applied if preventing reverse engineering and/or tampering is a goal.
+MASVS-R covers additional protective controls that can be applied if preventing client-side threats is a design goal.

-Fulfilling the requirements in MASVS-L1 results in a secure app that follows security best practices appropriately and doesn't suffer from common vulnerabilities.
-MASVS-L2 adds additional controls, resulting in an app that is resilient against more sophisticated attacks in a regular environment, assuming the security controls of the mobile operating system are assumed to be intact and the end user is not viewed as a potential adversary.
+Fulfilling the requirements in MASVS-L1 results in a secure app that follows security best practices and doesn't suffer from common vulnerabilities.
+MASVS-L2 adds additional defense-in-depth controls such as SSL pinning, resulting in an app that is resilient against more sophisticated attacks - assuming the security controls of the mobile operating system are intact and the end user is not viewed as a potential adversary.
 Fulfilling all, or subsets of, the software protection requirements in MASVS-R helps impede specific client-side threats where the end user is malicious and/or the mobile OS is compromised.

-**Note that software protections (MASVS-R) must never be used as a replacement for security controls.
-The controls listed in MASVR-R are intended to add threat-specific, additional protective controls to apps that also fulfill the MASVS requirements in MASVS L1 or L2.**
+**Note that software protection controls listed in MASVS-R and described in the OWASP Mobile Testing Guide can ultimately be bypassed and must never be used as a replacement for security controls.
+Instead, they are intended to add threat-specific, additional protective controls to apps that also fulfil the MASVS requirements in MASVS L1 or L2.**

 ![Verification Levels](images/masvs-levels-new.jpg)

 ### Document Structure

 The first part of the MASVS contains a description of the security model and available verification levels, followed by recommendations on how to use the standard in practice.
 The detailed security requirements, along with a mapping to the verification levels, are listed in the second part.
-The requirements have been grouped into eight categories (V1..
-V8) based on technical objective / scope.
+The requirements have been grouped into eight categories (V1 to V8) based on technical objective / scope.
 The following nomenclature is used throughout the MASVS and MSTG:

-- Requirement category: MASVS-Vx, e.g. MASVS-V2: Data Storage and Privacy
+- *Requirement category:* MASVS-Vx, e.g. MASVS-V2: Data Storage and Privacy
-- Specific requirement: MASVS-Vx.y, e.g. MASVS-V2.2: "No sensitive data is written to application logs."
+- *Requirement:* MASVS-Vx.y, e.g. MASVS-V2.2: "No sensitive data is written to application logs."

 ### Verification Levels in Detail